 School transportation is a privilege to the students of the school district to those who need and warrant transportation.
 It is not mandatory that it be provided.
 Misbehaving will not be tolerated.
-Students are expected to behave in a proper manner, being considerate to others.
+Students are expected to behave in a proper manner as aligned to the HANS Bus expectations (See PBIS Handbook on the District website).
 Students unable to conduct themselves in the proper manner are subject to being denied this privilege.